microsoft/mcp-interviewer/README.md

 # mcp-interviewer

 A CLI tool for Model Context Protocol (MCP) Server developers to evaluate their servers' readiness for agentic use-cases.
-Collects server statistics and performs LLM-as-a-judge functional testing of MCP (Model Context Protocol) servers.
+Collects server statistics and performs LLM-as-a-judge functional testing of tools.

 ## Quick Start